Hero image desktop Hero image mobile

 Like all food production, red meat has an impact on the environment.
 But that doesn’t mean you should feel guilty for eating red meat.
 Actually, it means the opposite.
 Because when it comes to efforts to create a more sustainable industry, Australian red meat leads the way.

 Red meat often gets a bad rap, having been linked to everything from deforestation to climate change.
-While raising livestock for food does require significant resources, Australian red meat producers care passionately about the environment.
+At the same time, balanced servings of red meat provides essential nutrients – protein, iron and B12 which are incredibly important to overall health and wellbeing.
+While raising livestock for food does require significant resources, most Australian red meat producers care passionately about the environment.
 And it’s this passion that’s driving efforts to create a more sustainable industry.
 Need more convincing?
 Here’s five reasons why red meat should continue to be a part of your diet – guilt-free.

-1. Australian red meat isn't the global warming villain you may think it is
+1. Australian red meat isn't the global villian you think it is

 2. Livestock farming uses non-arable land productively

-Because of Australia’s unique geological, topographic and climatic factors, less than 3% of Australia’s land is suitable for crop production.
-So, Australian cattle, sheep and goats make use of this non-arable land – that is, areas which aren’t suited for other farming such as crop production – converting pasture and shrubs into food.
+Because of Australia’s unique geological, topographic and climatic factors, only 3.75% of Australia’s land mass is used for crop production.
+Australian cattle, sheep and goats survive and thrive in these landscapes by converting pasture and shrubs into food.

-Cows, sheep and goats largely consume a plant that cannot be eaten by humans – grass – converting this low nutrient plant into high-quality protein, fatty acids, vitamins and minerals that we can enjoy as part of a balanced diet.
-In addition, grazing of pastures by livestock helps remove GHG emissions from the atmosphere by stimulating more plant growth, which accelerates the absorption of CO2 from the air and turns it into carbon in plants and soil.
-For more on this, check out the biogenic carbon cycle explained.
+The unique digestive systems of cows, sheep and goats allow them to eat plants that cannot be eaten by humans – converting this low nutrient plant into high-quality protein, fatty acids, vitamins and minerals that we can enjoy as part of a balanced diet.

 3. Greenhouse gas emissions from red meat are falling

 On top of this, GHG emissions from agriculture are falling.
-The Australian red meat industry has already reduced net greenhouse gas emissions by 64.85% 1since 2005.
-This reduction is larger than any other sector in Australia.
-Carbon neutral beef and lamb is already available from some producers.
+The Australian red meat industry has already reduced net greenhouse gas emissions by 78.56% since 2005

 4. Red meat has less impact on water scarcity than other foods

-Since Australian cattle and sheep typically graze on native grasses, bushes and pastures, red meat production requires little to no irrigation, so there’s not much competition for water.
+Since Australian cattle and sheep typically graze on native grasses, bushes and improved pastures, red meat production relies mostly on rainfall for water, so there’s not much competition for water.
 In reality, red meat consumption contributes only 3.7% of the total dietary water-scarcity footprint (the potential impact associated with the quantity of water consumption).
 Based on this data, consuming red meat is less impactful to water scarcity than most other food groups, even cereals.

 • Reducing irrigation for pasture production